lumbar527/es-ui-upgrades/README.md

 # es-ui-upgrades
 A plugin for [Endless Sky](https://github.com/endless-sky/endless-sky) that transforms the ui to a be a little more digital: blue, not really transparent but has a sheen.

+## Note: This plugin is incompatible with the High-DPI plugin.

 ## Installation
 To install **es-ui-upgrades**, you have several options.
 ### Via github.com: